Annual Campaign Launch 2014

 As the ISG launches its FluSmart campaign today, it urges all Australians to consider vaccination for influenza in the lead up to winter, and that vaccination is imperitive for those in the high risk categories most of whom are eligible for free vaccine.

 It is important for people to be immunised annually as the vaccine usually gets updated each year because influenza viruses change, and this is the case for the 2014 vaccine.
-In addition, during the course of a year, a person’s immunity reduces by 50 per cent or more, so regardless of the changes it’s important to keep boosting your immunity.
+In addition, during the course of a year, a person’s immunity reduces by 50% or more, so regardless of the changes it’s important to keep boosting your immunity.
 The predominant virus in the US this past flu season was H1N1, the same virus that was responsible for the global influenza pandemic in 2009 and this virus, along with two others is in the 2004 vaccine.

 Each year, influenza causes more than 18,000 hospitalisations and costs the Australian healthcare system $85 million.
 More alarmingly, influenza is responsible for around 1,500 deaths, similar to Australia’s annual road death toll.